amrit-das/custom_image_classifier_pytorch/Dataset/train/README.md

 # Custom Image Training and Prediction API PyTorch
-# Models
+# Train
-Store your models to be predicted in this folder
+Store your train set in this folder